Make a Silly Halloween Sock Spider

 Sock Spiders Make Adorable and Funny Homemade Gifts!

-Your homemade Halloween spider gift is ready to go.
+Your homemade Halloween spider is ready to go.

-If you'd like a free printable gift tag to go along with one of these cute homemade sock gifts, here you go (Halloween Printables)!
+If you'd like a free printable gift tag to go along with one of these cute Halloween sock spiders, here you go (Halloween Printables)!

 Have a fun Halloween!